-Email automation, in particular, can make a huge difference to the reach and scale of a mail out allowing businesses to categorize their customers so they receive information that is relevant and tailored to them.
+Email automation, in particular, can make a huge difference to the reach and scale of a mail-out, allowing businesses to categorise their customers so they receive information that is relevant and tailored to them.

 Automation services like smart lead scoring and engagement tagging can ensure the most engaged leads to communicate with and reduce the number of emails sent to the wrong demographic.

 The aim of AI in the broking sector is to enhance the experience of the client.
 More relevant communication, streamlined processes, fewer time-consuming forms and emails backward and forward mean a better experience for the client.
 It can help position the broker as a critical support layer for a client – one that adds calm and confidence, reducing stress rather than adding to it with piles of repetitious forms and emails back and forth.

 Once established, that kind of relationship is difficult to rattle and very hard to replicate.

 This is the kind of relationship that can’t be replicated by machines, but it can be enabled by them.